Medicare can be confusing. Let's cover some of the basics.

 - Ambulance services: This is emergency transportation, typically to and from hospitals.
 Coverage for non-emergency ambulance/ambulette transportation is limited to situations in which there is no safe alternative transportation available, and where the transportation is medically necessary.

 - Preventive services: These are screenings and counseling intended to prevent illness, detect conditions, and keep you healthy.
 In most cases, preventive care is covered by Medicare with no coinsurance.

 - Therapy services: These are outpatient physical, speech, and occupational therapy services provided by a Medicare-certified therapist.

 - Chiropractic care when manipulation of the spine is medically necessary to fix a subluxation of the spine (when one or more of the bones of the spine move out of position).

 - Select prescription drugs, including immunosuppressant drugs, some anti-cancer drugs, some anti-emetic drugs, some dialysis drugs, and drugs that are typically administered by a physician.

 This list includes commonly covered services and items, but it is not a complete list.
 Keep in mind that Medicare does not usually pay the full cost of your care, and you will likely be responsible for some portion of the cost-sharing (deductibles, coinsurances, copayments) for Medicare-covered services.

-Please see Medicare Part A and B Premiums, Deducibles, and Co-Insurances page for information regarding the Medicare Part A and Part B deducibles and co-insurances.
+Please see 2023 Medicare Part A and B Premiums, Deductibles, and Co-Insurances) page for information regarding the Medicare Part A and Part B deductibles and co-insurances.

 What is Medicare Part C?
 Medicare Advantage Plans.